day8/re-frame/docs/CodeWalkthrough.md

 ## What Code?

-This repo contains an `/example` application called "simple", which has around 70 lines of code.
-We'll look at every line.
+This repo contains an example application called ["simple"](https://github.com/Day8/re-frame/tree/develop/examples/simple), which has around 70 lines of code.
+We'll look at every line of the [file](https://github.com/Day8/re-frame/blob/develop/examples/simple/src/simple/core.cljs).

 You are currently about 50% the way to understanding re-frame.
 By the end of this tutorial, you'll be at 70%, which is good